arkency/posts/posts/2024-06-04-conditionally-enable-gzip-on-heroku-with-rack-deflater-reduce-response-size-significantly.md

 Moreover, we even disabled "gzipping" for assets (`config.assets.gzip = false`) so the CDN could do it better.
 There is already a post about it here: [Don't waste your time on assets compilation on Heroku](https://blog.arkency.com/dont-waste-your-time-on-assets-compilation-on-heroku/).

+## Reasoning behind going with Rack::Deflater

-Nevertheless, for this one specific case, also given some timebox conditions, we consider enabling a `Rack::Deflater` conditionally a good option.
-It also gave us satisfying results, as **we were able to reduce the response size from ~5MB to ~100KB** 😉
+For this specific case and given timebox conditions, we considered enabling a `Rack::Deflater` conditionally a good option.
+With this solution we reduced the response size **from ~5MB to ~100KB** 😉.
+It was very satisfying result so we decided to give it a try.

 <img src="<%= src_original("conditionally-enable-gzip-on-heroku-with-rack-deflater-reduce-response-size-significantly/post_content_compression_curl_after_compression.png") %>" width="100%">

 We will probably stay with it as long as we don't need compression for many more endpoints (which is doubtful, given [our way of working with Turbo Frames and Turbo Streams](https://www.youtube.com/watch?v=hc1C0r4a1J4)).

-Last but not least, some food for thought.
+## Food for thought

 In the long term, we could gather some metrics about response size and find some sweet spot for which responses (above which size, for example) we should compress.
 Then we could move the compression part to the revere proxy (like nginx) using, for example, the [heroku-buildpack-nginx](https://github.com/heroku/heroku-buildpack-nginx).
 Thanks to that, the app itself would not need to spend resources on compression, and that would be done by a specialized